jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

   (g) providing for matters relating to the inspection of hostels and the authorisation of persons to inspect hostels:
   (h) providing for any other matters necessary or expedient for giving effect to the purpose described in section 630.
 (2) Regulations made under subsection (1) may relate to all hostels, individual hostels, hostels of specified classes, or parts of hostels.
+(3) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 644 Regulations relating to dispute resolution panels
-The Governor-General may, by Order in Council made on the recommendation of the Minister, make regulations for all or any of the following purposes:
+(1) The Governor-General may, by Order in Council made on the recommendation of the Minister, make regulations for all or any of the following purposes:
   (a) establishing 1 or more dispute resolution panels for the purpose of subpart 9 of Part 3 and prescribing the process and procedures (if any) of the panels:
   (b) prescribing criteria for the appointment and removal of dispute resolution panel members:
   (c) prescribing the maximum number of members that may be appointed to a dispute resolution panel and specifying the number of panel members who must be local community members and expert members: